pratik27shah/user_mgmt_application/README.md

 Maven

-postmates to test request/response of apis
+postman to test request/response of apis

 Junit